 The Murraylands and Riverland Landscape Board have developed a series of videos on fungi, including How to log your fungi sightings on iNaturalist, How to go on a fungi walk, and The kingdom of fungi.

 The Wood Wide Web by the BBC – how trees talk to each other – with fungi of course!

-Sarah Lloyd On ABC Gardening (18 Mar 2018) Sarah gives us a glimpse into the fascinating world of slime moulds – with their spore-producing stages appearing like tiny pieces of jewellery.
+Sarah Lloyd on Gardening Australia (18 Mar 2018) Sarah gives us a glimpse into the fascinating world of slime moulds – with their spore-producing stages appearing like tiny pieces of jewellery.
 She emphasises the vital role of fallen logs and litterer as habitat for slime moulds and other fungi and says There’s no such thing as waste on the forest floor.

 Dr Alison Pouliot Finding cures for mycomyopia – embedding fungi in Australian biodiversity conservation.
 An engaging, humorous, and even poetic look at why the vitally important kingdom of Fungi are too often ignored in biodiversity actions and policies.

 Dr Paul Stamets 6 ways mushrooms can save the world!

 Dr Paul Stamets Mushroom magic – bioneers.
 Paul Stamets, visionary mycologist extraordinaire, has discovered several new species of mushrooms and pioneers countless techniques in the field of edible and medicinal mushroom cultivation